-The Department of Biology at Universität Hamburg is focussing on the overarching research theme „Biological Interactions - Molecules, Organisms and Ecosystems”.
-This theme is addressed with different approaches and from different perspectives in our four core research areas “Evolutionary Biology”, “Molecular and Cell Biology”, “Ecology and Biological Resources” and “Microbiology and Infection Biology”.
-The research units and junior research groups of the Department of Biology contribute with their work to at least one, but often also to two or three of these core research areas.
+The Department of Biology at the University of Hamburg pursues the following research theme: “Biological interactions – molecules, organisms and ecosystems”.
+This central theme is examined from the various perspectives of our four research concentrations, “Evolutionary Biology,” “Molecular and Cell Biology”, “Ecology and Biological Resources”, and “Microbiology and Infection Biology”.
+The research units and junior research groups in the Department of Biology contribute to at least one, but often two or three of the mentioned research concentrations.

 Ecology and Biological Resources

-The Research Unit Ecology and Biological Resources investigates ecological systems and researches the use of biological resources.
-We analyze biodiversity and food webs, ecological adaptations of plants and animals as well as ecosystem functions in coastal seas, along land-ocean transitions, in drylands and forests as well as in urban areas.
-Furthermore, we develop bases and solutions for the sustainable use of marine and forest biological resources.
+The research concentration Ecology and Biological Resources investigates ecological systems and studies the use of biological resources.
+We analyze biodiversity and food webs, ecological adaptations in plants and animals, as well as ecosystem functioning in coastal seas, along land-ocean transitions, in arid regions, forests, and urban areas.
+Furthermore, we work to develop solutions and form a strong basis for the sustainable use of biological resources in marine and forest ecosystems.

 Molecular and Cell Biology

-The research focus Molecular and Cell Biology investigates biological processes of genes, biomolecules and cells.
-Molecular transitions in the reception, transmission and processing of developmental and environmental signals are analyzed as well as the implementation of genetic information during development, the adaptation of organisms to the environment and the transport of molecules and their distribution.
+The research concentration Molecular and Cell Biology investigates the biological processes of genes, biomolecules, and cells.
+Research topics include the analysis of molecular interfaces involved in the reception, transmission, and processing of developmental and environmentally dependent signals, the translation of genetic information during development, the adaptation of organisms to their environment, and the transport and dispersion of molecules.

 The research concentration Microbiology and Infection Biology investigates how microorganisms interact with each other and their environment.
 Moreover, research in this topic focuses on the elucidation of molecular mechanisms that play a significant role in the establishment of infections and microbiomes as well as the use of microorganisms in sustainable biotechnology.